MicroEJ/docs/Trainings/trainingDebugHardfault.rst

     * What are the code sections for the BSP and the Application?
     * Where are the BSP stack and heap?
 What about the Application stack and heap?
-    * Where is the Java immortals heap?
+    * Where is the Java Immortals Heap?
     * Where are the Java strings?
     * Where is the MicroEJ UI buffer?
     * Besides the Java immortals, what are the other intersection point between the Java application and the BSP? (e.g., a temporary RAM buffer for JPEG decoder).